solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 The SPL State Compression Program is designed to streamline and standardize the creation and management of concurrent Merkle trees across the Solana ecosystem.
-It provides instructions for initializing Merkle trees, handling tree leaves (such as adding, updating, or removing data), and verifying the integrity of leaf data.
+It provides Instruction Handlers for initializing Merkle trees, handling tree leaves (such as adding, updating, or removing data), and verifying the integrity of leaf data.